The Cottage at Bromley

 We had discovered a detail that intrigued us but which no one else had thought to investigate further.
-It turned out that the designs commissioned by the Institute to house the library in London (on the ground floor of Sir Frank Baines’ monumental and newly constructed Thames House on Millbank) had been prepared by Tecton, under the supervision of one of its five student founders, Godfrey Samuel (who left the collaborative in 1935, was architect of a series of elegant modernist houses in partnership with Valentine Harding among others, and who later became chairman of the Royal Fine Art Commission).
+It turned out that the designs commissioned by the Institute to house the library in London (on the ground floor of Sir Frank Baines’ monumental and newly constructed Thames House on Millbank) had been prepared by Tecton, under the supervision of one of its five student founders, Godfrey Samuel (who left the collaborative in 1935, was the architect of a series of elegant modernist houses in partnership with Valentine Harding among others, and who later became chairman of the Royal Fine Art Commission).

 Sensing a story, and with an element of serendipity, we typed both ‘Tecton–Saxl’ and ‘Bing–Samuel’ into the RIBA catalogue search engine.
 The former turned up, as we hoped it would, a complete account of the elegant, tightly planned modernist interior that Tecton designed for the Institute at Thames House.
 As we pressed ‘search’ on the latter, up came an entirely different project, magical and wholly unexpected.
-As well as collaborating intimately in saving and running the Warburg Institute, Bing, 42 years old, German by birth and Saxl, 44 years old, Viennese by birth had commissioned from Tecton a house for a life together in a new capital.
-Inside the RIBA collection, this collaboration unfolded in all its peculiarity through the archived drawings and letters.
+As well as collaborating intimately in saving and running the Warburg Institute, Bing, 42 years old, German by birth, and Saxl, 44 years old, Viennese by birth had commissioned from Tecton a house for a life together in the new capital.
+Inside the RIBA collection, this collaboration unfolded in all its peculiarity through archived drawings and letters.

 Alighting in London

-The story has something of the aura of an Agatha Christie novel, involving long train journeys, heavy furniture, genteel hotels and, its own theme, a passionate recalibration of the idea of art history.
+The story has something of the aura of an Agatha Christie novel, involving long train journeys, heavy furniture, genteel hotels, and, its own theme, a passionate recalibration of the idea of art history.
 Saxl, on the recommendation of Ernst Cassirer, one of the supervisors of Bing’s doctoral dissertation, had appointed Bing to the staff of the Institute in December 1921.
 During the later 1920s Warburg and Saxl in a sense competed for Bing; Bing acted as Warburg’s muse; he trained her in his mode of study, and the two of them went to Florence in 1927 and again to Italy for a nine-month trip in 1928–29.
 Wives, colleagues and lovers existed in intimate proximity.
 It was Bing who found Warburg dead in his study after a dinner at his home in Heilwigstrasse in Hamburg in 1929 (she had been upstairs talking to his wife).
-One can imagine Hercule Poirot narrowing his eyes and stroking his moustache contemplating this history.
+One can imagine Hercule Poirot narrowing his eyes and stroking his mustache contemplating this history.
 In 1930s London, although central actors in the plotline had been dispatched (Warburg dead; Saxl by then separated from his wife Elise), discretion prevailed and the nature of director Saxl and assistant-director Bing’s partnership remained elusive.
 It was structural – but was it romantic?
 History concludes: ‘maybe’, ‘most definitely’, ‘presumably’.
-From the late 1930s they lived together in a semi-detached house at 162 East Dulwich Grove.
+From the late 1930s, they lived together in a semi-detached house at 162 East Dulwich Grove.
 A single dwelling, and the context for much mutual entertaining, it was nevertheless accessed via two separate entrances.
 Bing, having edited Saxl’s lectures after his death in 1948, left his and her correspondence in the Warburg Institute Archive untouched.
 She asked that all her private correspondence be destroyed after her death in 1964.

 Agatha Christie, who lived in Wells Coates’ and Jack Pritchard’s ISOKON building (1934) in the 1940s and who was an evocative portrayer of Tecton-like buildings and interiors, once had a young British architect ponder: ‘Anyone who wants something decent built hasn’t got the money, and those who have the money want something too utterly goddam awful!’
 (Dead Man’s Folly, 1956).
-From the RIBA correspondence it is evident that Bing and Saxl belonged to the former group: ‘Saxl thinks also that we ought to go to the very end of our resources as regards to the costs, in order to make the most of it,’ she conveys to the architect in September 1934.’
-‘Shall we be able to bear the costs?’ she worries in December: ‘We must know … the amount of all the rates and taxes.’
+From the RIBA correspondence, it is evident that Bing and Saxl belonged to the former group: ‘Saxl thinks also that we ought to go to the very end of our resources as regards to the costs, in order to make the most of it,’ she conveys to the architect in September 1934.’
+‘Shall we be able to bear the costs?’ she worries in December: ‘We must know… the amount of all the rates and taxes.’
 ‘I do not think this scheme could be done for less than about £1,500, but I understand that with the Trustee Mortgage, this sum might be possible for you,’ the architect writes in January 1935.

 These letters preserved in the RIBA archive are one of the earliest places where the Bing-Saxl ‘We’ is recorded on paper.
 ‘I am looking for a furnished house now, together with the Wittkowers, for the winter,’ Bing writes to Godfrey Samuel in September 1934, on Warburg Institute letterhead: ‘I think we may safely take it for six months’; this ‘would leave us time to work everything out and not be bothered by dates’.
 She and Saxl imagine a ‘little house’, ‘large enough, if possible, to afford space for all our various requirements.’
 In correspondence with a young modern architect, Saxl and Bing’s (publicly) wordless structural symbiosis becomes articulate; their intimacy can emerge.